 Please note that this scheme is offered by JSPS and is subject to their terms and conditions.

-Applications must be submitted online using the British Academy’s electronic Grant Application and Processing (eGAP) system.
+Applications must be submitted online using the British Academy’s grants application system, Flexi-Grant.

 - Deadline for applications: 17:00 (UK time) Wednesday the 7th of December 2016.